GoogleChrome/web.dev/src/site/content/en/blog/trust-tokens/index.md

 for advertisers, ad providers, and CDNs.

-Unfortunately, many existing mechanisms to gauge and propagate trustworthiness—to work out if an interaction with a site is from a real human or a bot, for example—take advantage of techniques that can also be used for fingerprinting.
+Unfortunately, many existing mechanisms to gauge and propagate trustworthiness—to work out if an interaction with a site is from a real human, for example—take advantage of techniques that can also be used for fingerprinting.

 {% Aside 'key-term' %}